 Animals: small animals, large animals, other dogs, cats, birds, and yes even the sight of the dreaded squirrel.

-Create a Safe Controlled Experience
+Create a Safe Controlled Experience When Socializing Your Husky Puppy

-- Help the puppy associate the new experience with pleasant things.
+- Help the puppy associate a new experience with pleasant things.
 This is a good time to offer yummy High Value treats to mark confident behaviour.
 In addition to treats, you can also use praise and touch to help make this a rewarding and positive experience.

 Safe And Gentle Ways To Socialize A Puppy